 We hope you will join us in building a better Humanities Iowa for you and the future of Iowa.
 If you would like to get involved, we would love to have you join us—by attending our events with your family and friends, nominating individuals to the BOD and Speakers Bureau, and simply help spreading the word: Humanities Iowa is here for Iowa.
 And as always, you can contact us anytime at email@example.com with your suggestions.

 What We Do

-Humanities Iowa (HI) is committed to bringing the humanities to the public through grant making, publications, and through interactive programming and events.
-Founded in 1971, HI is an affiliate of the National Endowment for the Humanities or NEH in Washington D.C.
+Humanities Iowa (HI) is committed to bringing the humanities to the public through grant making, publications, interactive programming and events.

-We provide grants to other non-profit organizations that further the humanities in the state, and we conduct our own programs that support the humanities across Iowa.
-Each year we serve over 250,000 Iowans with programming and projects, such as our Speakers Bureau and Library Reading and Discussion Series.
+We provide grants and partnerships to other non-profit organizations that further the humanities in the state, and we conduct our own programs that support the humanities across Iowa.
+Each year we serve over 250,000 Iowans with programming and projects like our Speakers Bureau.
 We have a strong commitment to sharing and supporting the humanities with all Iowans, and to bringing the humanities to life.